Format: Hardback

 Description:

 The Wider Goldsmiths’ Trade in Elizabethan and Stuart London is the first book to study all aspects of the Goldsmiths’ trade.
-It challenges the assumption that the manufacture of silver plate and gold jewellery was the company’s only activity during the seventeenth century.
-It considers allied trades such as refining, wiredrawing, and the making of small-swords and watches, as well as the development of the modern banking system.
+It challenges the assumption that the manufacture of silver plate and gold jewellery was the trade's only activity during the sixteenth and seventeenth centuries.
+It considers associated activities such as refining, wiredrawing, and the making of small-swords and watches, as well as the development of the modern banking system.

 Format: Hardback